 A business owner's policy (BOP) is usually offered to small businesses at a discounted rate.
 This type of policy typically includes general liability insurance, commercial property insurance, and business income insurance.

 What are the benefits of a BOP?
-The main benefit is that small businesses can get all their insurance needs met with just one policy.
+The main benefit is that small companies can get all their insurance needs met with just one policy.

 Home-Based Business Insurance

 Do you run a business from your home?
-You may be wondering what kind of insurance you need to protect yourself and your family from liability, fire, theft or disaster.
-Consider speaking with an insurance agent to get home-based business insurance.
+You may be wondering what kind of insurance you need to protect yourself and your family from liability, fire, theft, or disaster.
+Consider speaking with a licensed insurance agent to get home-based business insurance.

 Professional Liability Insurance

-Professional liability insurance (also referred to as errors and omissions insurance) is an insurance policy that protects against claims of negligence made by customers, clients or patients.
-Professional liability claims can arise from a variety of actions on the part of professionals such as doctors and accountants.
-If you have this policy, your insurance company will cover the legal and medical expenses of any suits filed against you.
+Professional liability insurance (also referred to as errors and omissions insurance) is an insurance policy that protects against claims of professional negligence made by customers, clients, or patients.
+Professional liability claims can arise from the professional services that you offer.
+But if you have professional liability, your insurance company will cover any third-party claims filed against you.

-There are a number of additional insurances available to businesses.
-Ask your insurance agent/broker about options available for your business.
-Have a candid discussion about what risks your company faces while conducting your day-to-day business.
+There are several other business insurance products available to businesses.
+Ask your insurance agent/broker about coverage options available for your business.
+Have a candid discussion about what risks your company faces in your day-to-day business operations.

-How Much Does Business Insurance Cost in Ohio?
+How Much Does Business Insurance in Ohio Cost?

 Now that you know what to look for in Ohio business insurance, it's time to calculate how much business insurance will cost.
-What factors impact what you might pay for coverage?
+What factors impact what you might pay for insurance in Ohio?

-- The size of your business and where it's located.
+The size of your company and where it's located

-It should only cost about $350 per year to insure an average Ohio small business with general liability insurance or a business owner's policy.
+It should only cost about $350 per year to insure an average small business in Ohio with general liability insurance or a business owner's policy.

-For small business owners operating on a tight budget, there are ways to save money while still getting the coverage your company needs and deserves.
+If you're operating on a tight budget, there are ways to save money on insurance rates while still getting the coverage your company needs and deserves.

 Get Ohio Business Insurance Now

-Let us help you find protection for your business and keep your mind at ease.
-Our mission at CommercialInsurance.Net is to help small business owners manage risk by finding business insurance quotes at a reasonable price.
-If you'd like more information or simply want to get a free quote for coverages, complete the form at the top of the page.
+Our mission at CommercialInsurance.Net is to help small business owners get business insurance quotes quickly and easily.
+If you'd like more information or simply want to get a free quote for coverage, complete the form at the top of the page.
 Or, give us a call at 877-907-5267.
-One of our specialists will contact you soon.
+One of our licensed agents will contact you soon.